 Herbs That Can Safely Be Taken at the Same Time as Pharmaceutical Medications

 The reason this light isn’t green right off the bat is because you always want to double check that a herb is well-suited to your unique health situation.
-Once you’ve stopped (back to the traffic light reference) to make sure it’s safe, you’re good to go when that light turns a nice bright green!
+Once you’ve slowed down to assess whether there are any undesired effects (back to the traffic light reference) and you make sure it’s safe, you’re good to go when that light turns a nice bright green!
 There are PLENTY of herbs (the majority of them) that are safe and gentle to be taken alongside pharmaceutical medications without needing to worry about them interacting.

 I know we’ve focused a lot on the herb-drug interactions that are “negative”, but the truth is there are SO MANY herbs you can safely take while on medication, it’s just a matter of figuring out which ones are a good match and which ones are best to avoid.